Why does the Indy 500 winner drink milk? and other interesting facts

 Another strange and wonderful tradition at Indy is the drinking of milk by the victor.
 Sure, Formula One might spray a giant magnum of Champagne from the podium, but how wasteful, how gauche.
 Not as wholesome and, well, American as drinking milk.
 Everyone knows that it does a body good, right?

 This little tradition was started by one of motor sport’s early legends, Louis Meyer.
 When he won his second Indy 500 in 1933, he drank a glass of cold buttermilk, as was his lifelong habit, in Victory Lane.
-In 1936, he won his third Indy 500 and took a swig from the bottle itself.
-A dairy industry executive saw the photo in the newspaper the following day and recognized the immense marketing potential in the act.
+In 1936, however, Meyer’s habit really went mainstream when he won his third Indy 500.
+Following the completion of the race, he requested a bottle of butter milk - we’d seen this before - but this time around, an executive from the American Dairy Association Indiana saw the photo in the newspaper the following day and recognized the immense marketing potential in the act.

 The executive arranged for cold milk to be made available to every winner of the race until Wilbur Shaw intervened in 1947, establishing the short-lived “Water from Wilbur” ceremony whereby he presented the winner with a silver cup of water.
 After his tragic death in 1954, the milk industry got back into the race by offering the winner a $400 bonus if they drank milk in Victory Lane.
-With such an incentive, the winning drivers began to comply and has made the practice an annual fixture at the event.
+With such an incentive, the winning drivers began to comply and as you can probably guess, the practice has since become an annual fixture at the event.
+Today, two Indiana dairy farmers perform the “Winners Drink Milk” tradition in the Victory Circle of the Indianapolis 500.

 In 1993, Emerson Fittipaldi chose to drink orange juice instead as a promotion for the citrus industry in his native Brazil, and the outcry was such that he was booed by fans in the stands and had to issue a formal apology in the following days.